Leaders don’t create followers. They create more leaders.-Tom Peters

 What is a Leadership Pipeline?

-The term ‘leadership pipeline’ refers to an organization’s procedure for building and maintaining their leadership bench.
+The term ‘leadership pipeline’ refers to an organization’s procedure for building and maintaining their leadership succession bench.
 It is a systematic process that encompasses all forms of employee development, evaluation, training, and promotion.
 When properly established, leadership pipelines identify, nurture, and promote top talent, allowing companies to fill vacant positions from within, rather than recruiting externally.
 In this way, leadership pipelines also provide a systematic pathway for grooming succession candidates

-Five Signs of a Strong Pipeline
+Five Signs of a Strong Leadership Pipeline

 Leadership pipelines come in many different shapes and sizes.
-To help you build the best one possible, we took a look at which features are common across strong leadership pipelines.
+To help you develop the best one possible, we took a look at which features are common across strong leadership pipelines.
 Here’s what we found:

 1. Strong leadership pipelines enable companies to promote from within